Thought provoking questions that

 anguish among the victims that they have targeted.
 All trends seem to be

 pointing towards a future society in which there will be "liberty and

 justice for all" where "all" refers to persons of all races,

-genders, sexual orientations, ages, degrees of ability, etc. Religious
+genders, sexual orientations, gender identities, ages, degrees of ability, etc. Religious

 groups which resist these trends are causing unjustifiable pain.